nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * Extraneous parameters for commands that do not take in parameters (such as `help`, `list`, `exit` and `clear`) will be ignored<br>
   e.g. if the command specifies `help 123`, it will be interpreted as `help`.

 *Duplicate contact names are not allowed e.g. if there exists a contact named ‘Marina Bay Sands’, adding or editing a contact with the name ‘Marina Bay Sands’ is not allowed.<br>

 </div>

 ### Viewing help: `help`

-Opens the User Guide in the Browser
+Opens the User Guide in the Browser.

 Format: `help`